-The extent of Kasdan’s role on the project is unknown, and he might have simply provided a polish of Koepp’s script.
+The extent of Kasdan’s role in the project is unknown, and he might have simply provided a polish of Koepp’s original script.
 Kasdan’s father, Lawrence Kasdan, penned the screenplay for the first film in the franchise, Raiders of the Lost Ark.
 The younger Kasdan provided the script for Disney and Lucasfilm’s spinoff film Solo: A Star Wars Story.

 As for the content of the story, franchise producer Frank Marshall previously indicated that the fifth movie will be a continuation of the events following Kingdom of the Crystal Skull, rather than any sort of reboot or prequel.
 One thing that’s also been confirmed is that we won’t see Ford’s iconic character killed off.

 “The one thing I will tell you is I’m not killing off Harrison [Ford] at the end of it,” said Spielberg of his plans for the film in a June 2016 interview.

 While attending the opening of Disneyland’s Star Wars theme park in June, Ford indicated that he expects filming on the still-untitled Indiana Jones sequel to begin at some point in 2020.

 “I’m looking forward to it,” he told Variety.
 “Things are coming along well.”

 Previously, Spielberg indicated that filming would begin in April 2019 in the U.K., only for that date to be pushed back indefinitely.